Understanding Potential Risks

 ENHERTU may cause fertility problems in males, which may affect the ability to father children.
 Talk to your healthcare provider if you have concerns about fertility.

 These are not all of the possible side effects of ENHERTU.
 Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.
+You may report side effects to Daiichi Sankyo at 1-877-437-7763 or to FDA at 1-800-FDA-1088.

 Before you receive ENHERTU, tell your healthcare provider about all of your medical conditions, including if you: